Skip to content

 About London & Country Mortgages Ltd (L&C)

-**London & Country Mortgages Ltd (L&C) is a multi-award winning mortgage broker with over 20 years’ experience in helping people secure their perfect mortgage.
-Advice is provided by L&C, who are authorised and regulated by the Financial Conduct Authority (143002).
+[1] London & Country Mortgages Ltd (L&C) is a multi-award-winning mortgage broker with over 20 years’ experience in helping people secure their perfect mortgage.
+Advice is provided by L&C, which is authorised and regulated by the Financial Conduct Authority (143002).

 L&C is not a part of Compare the Market Limited.
-Compare the Market receive a % of the commission that our partner London & Country earns.
+Compare the Market receives a percentage of the commission that our partner London & Country earns.
 All applications are subject to lending and eligibility criteria.

 L&C will not charge you a broker fee should you decide to proceed with a mortgage.

-When looking at mortgage tables and comparing providers’ rates, it’s important to get an idea of what you can afford and how likely it is you’ll qualify for what you’re hoping to borrow.
+Before looking at mortgage tables and comparing providers’ rates, it’s important to get an idea of how much you might be able to borrow.

-Mortgage providers will look at a range of factors when deciding whether to lend to you.
+Mortgage providers will look at a range of factors when deciding whether, and how much, to lend to you.
 These include:

 • Your income